POLICIES & PROCEDURES

 6) If a student leaves the course during a module they will be liable for the full fee of that module.

-7) All deposits are none refundable.
-Even if a student leaves the course prior to its finish.
+7) All deposits are none refundable should a student leave the course prior to its

 What data do you hold about me?